 The Y-adapter is optional but recommended.
 Your subwoofer expects two inputs from your receiver, but for your use, you'll only be outputting one cable (from the subwoofer pre-out) to the subwoofer.
 The Y-adapter is the optimal method of hooking up your sub, but if you don't have one, just plug the cable from the receiver into either red or white RCA inputs on your subwoofer.

 If you don't have digital inputs on your receiver and/or DVD player, you'll need a pair of RCA cables (red and white).
 And if you don't have a subwoofer preout, you'll need a little extra speaker wire.
-Continue reading below to find out why.

->>Next: Planning your Surround Sound Experience
+>>NEXT PAGE: Planning your Surround Sound Experience